 The lower-tier food and drink program scarcely made up for the lawless hellscape of a Chuck E. Cheese’s, despite the spectacle of the animatronic furries in Munch’s Make-Believe Band.
 But it seems that the kid-pandering chain may be yielding to the urge to satisfy all needs, like its predecessors did; in August of 2017 Chuck E. Cheese’s announced that it would phase out its animatronic critter-band and try a more parent-friendly menu.

-Of the legions that once graced the North American dining landscape, only three pipe organ pizzerias remain in the U.S.: Organ Piper Pizza in Greenfield, Wisconsin; Beggar’s Pizza in Lansing, Michigan; and Organ Stop Pizza in Mesa, Arizona.
+Of the legions that once graced the North American dining landscape, only three pipe organ pizzerias remain in the U.S.: Organ Piper Pizza in Greenfield, Wisconsin; Beggar’s Pizza in Lansing, Illinois; and Organ Stop Pizza in Mesa, Arizona.
 When Portland’s Organ Grinder ran out of money and closed in 1996—14 years after a Chuck E. Cheese opened a few blocks away—the organ was dismantled, with bits and pieces going to collectors around North America.
 Those giant diaphones went to Organ Stop Pizza in Mesa, and the building now houses an all-you-can-eat Chinese buffet.

 Though its remains have been scattered across the country, I still periodically revisit the Organ Grinder by listening to “Over the Rainbow” while eating taco pizza.
 Thanks to YouTube (and my own copy of the Organ Grinder record album, scored on Amazon), I can always take a dewy-eyed stroll down memory lane.